msacar/code-sitter/docs/PROJECT_DESCRIPTION.md

    You wanted to build a TypeScript parser project using Tree‑sitter, scanning an entire codebase into memory and querying it by symbols, methods, etc.

 2. **Tree‑sitter setup**
-   I explained how to install and configure Tree‑sitter (and the `tree-sitter-typescript` grammar) in Node.js or Rust, recursively parse `.ts/.tsx` files, and run S‑expression queries to capture function and method definitions.
+   I explained how to install and configure Tree‑sitter (and the TypeScript grammar via `tree-sitter-language-pack`) in Node.js or Rust, recursively parse `.ts/.tsx` files, and run S‑expression queries to capture function and method definitions.

 3. **Global symbol index**
    We discussed building an in‑memory symbol table by running Tree‑sitter queries on each parsed tree and mapping symbol names to source locations, with examples inspired by CodeQA and CocoIndex.